ChrisSchulze/portfolio/portfolio/works/project-1.md

 ---
 ### Issue

-<p class="lead">COMPO wanted to grow their customer base.
+COMPO wanted to grow their customer base.
 We saw an opportunity in a younger audience.
-Alongside Jung von Matt we were assigned to come up with ideas for the digital touchpoints.</p>
+Alongside Jung von Matt we were assigned to come up with ideas for the digital touchpoints.

 ![](/upload/compo_image_2-1.jpg)